LRawrerL/ACF_Notes/Chapter 4/Cloud Security.md

 - Groups cannot be nested

 IAM policy:
-Document that defines permissions of resource access and they can be done with them
+Document that defines permissions of resource access and what they can be done with them

 IAM role:
 Tool for granting temporary access to specific AWS resources in an AWS account